ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-ca.md

 ## Objective

 The OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
-At OVHcloud, we like to provide you with the best products and services, that's why we give you the availabilty to customize the managed components of your Kubernetes: CoreDNS, IPVS, and even [API Server admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable and disable on your OVHcloud Managed Kubernetes clusters.
+At OVHcloud, we like to provide you with the best products and services, that's why we give you the availabilty to customize the managed components of your Kubernetes: CoreDNS, IPVS, and even [API server admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable and disable on your OVHcloud Managed Kubernetes clusters.

-In this guide we will show you how to enable and disable API Server admission plugins but you can follow the guide for other OVHcloud Managed Kubernetes cluster configuration customization.
+In this guide we will show you how to enable and disable API server admission plugins but you can follow the guide for other OVHcloud Managed Kubernetes cluster configuration customization.

 ## Requirements